tbenthompson/cutde/README.md

 pip install cutde
 ```

 That'll also install the [`cluda` dependency](https://github.com/tbenthompson/cluda).
 You might also need to install PyCUDA or PyOpenCL if you don't already have one or the other installed.
-If you're on a machine that has a GPU that supports CUDA, just try:
+If you're on a machine that has a GPU that supports CUDA, you can install PyCUDA and a conda cudatoolkit package with:

 ```
-pip install pycuda
+conda install -c conda-forge pycuda
 ```

 If not, you'll need to install PyOpenCL.
 Installing OpenCL is sometimes a breeze and sometimes a huge pain, but it should be installable on most recent hardware and typical operating systems.
-[These directions can be helpful.](https://documen.tician.de/pyopencl/misc.html).
+[These directions can be helpful.](https://documen.tician.de/pyopencl/misc.html#installing-from-conda-forge).
+I am happy to try to help if you have OpenCL installation issues, but I can't promise to be useful.